HookturnDigital/acf-theme-code/readme.txt

 = Does this plugin support ACF Pro ?  =

 This plugin has basic support for ACF Pro (we support all the fields found in the ACF free version).
-Our premium version - [ACF Theme Code Pro](https://hookturn.io/downloads/acf-theme-code-pro/) supports all the fields in ACF Pro and a range of other 3rd Party Fields.
+Our premium version - [ACF Theme Code Pro](https://hookturn.io/downloads/acf-theme-code-pro/) supports all the fields in ACF Pro, a range of other 3rd Party Fields & locations rules (like options).

 = Why is there so many PHP tags in the code that's generated ? =